|

 Karma knows which types of locations require authentication data and will try and read this from the configuration

-).
-A file named as authenticator.xml
+directory ($HOME/.karma).
+A file named as authenticator.xml is expected.

 The following XML blob shows the structure of such an authenticator file: